-A. During Final Design, DTS, in cooperation with its contractors and FTA, will develop a Construction Mitigation Plan (CMP).
+A. During final design, DTS, in cooperation with its contractors and FTA, will develop a Construction Mitigation Plan (CMP).
 The CMP will include a Noise and Vibration Mitigation Plan.
-Per requirements of the FEIS and FTA Noise and Vibration Impact assessment (2006) guidance, DTA shall perform quantitative assessments of both noise and vibration which will inform the CMP.
-Noise and vibration control plans will be updated every six months.
+Per requirements to be included in the FTA Record of Decision (ROD) and FTA guidance entitled, Transit Noise and Vibration Impact Assessment, FTA-VA-90-1003-06 (2006) (FTA Guidance Manual), DTS shall perform quantitative assessments of both noise and vibration which will inform the CMP.
+Noise and vibration control plans will be updated every six (6) months.
 The updated plans should predict the construction noise and vibration impacts at sensitive receptor locations based upon the proposed construction equipment and methods.
-Appropriate construction plan noise and vibration mitigation measures shall be employed.
-These measures are identified in FTA's guidance manual (2006).
+Appropriate construction plan noise and vibration mitigation measures shall be employed as identified in FTA's Guidance Manual.

 Numeric limits and monitoring measures will be developed to minimize noise and vibration impacts.
-Vibration criteria included in Table 12-3 of the FTA guidance (FTA 2006) will be applied.
+Vibration criteria included in Table 12-3, Construction Vibration Damage Criteria, of the FTA Guidance Manual will be applied.
 Note that most historic properties in the corridor are non-engineered timber or masonry; a criterion of 0.2 inches per second of peak particle velocity would be applicable to these structures.
-Noise and vibration mitigation strategies will be included in the Construction Noise and Vibration Mitigation Plan.
+Noise and vibration mitigation strategies will be included in the Noise and Vibration Mitigation Plan.

-- B. Before project construction begins, the City shall meet with the construction contractor(s) to review and transmit the CMP. - C. The City will monitor project construction to ensure that the measures in the CMP are implemented and shall provide a record of monitoring activities in progress reports prepared pursuant to Stipulation XIII.E.
+B. Before Project construction begins, the City shall meet with the construction contractor(s) to review and transmit the CMP.

+C. The City will monitor Project construction to ensure that the measures in the CMP are implemented and shall provide a record of monitoring activities in progress reports prepared pursuant to Stipulation XIV.E.

-- D. With the cooperation of the Navy, the City shall complete post-construction noise monitoring as stipulated in the FEIS within U.S. Naval Base, Pearl Harbor NHL. - E. The City, in consultation with FTA shall ensure that any inadvertent damage resulting from the Project to historic properties shall be repaired, to the extent possible, in accordance with The Secretary of the Interior's Standards for the Treatment of Historic Properties.
-The City, in consultation with the FTA, shall submit a scope of work or treatment plan to address inadvertent damage to the SHPD for comment before initiating repairs.
+D. With the cooperation of the Navy, the City shall complete postconstruction noise monitoring as stipulated in the Project's Final EIS within U.S. Naval Base, Pearl Harbor NHL.

+E. The City, in consultation with FTA shall ensure that any inadvertent damage resulting from the Project to historic properties shall be repaired, to the extent possible, in accordance with The Secretary of the Interior's Standards for the Treatment of Historic Properties, 36 C.F.R. pt.
+68. The City, in consultation with the FTA, shall submit a scope of work or treatment plan to address inadvertent damage to the SHPD for comment before initiating repairs.